 Since 1965, Italian manufacturer, Effer, have been defying both gravity and market trends with their crane designs.
-The company dedicate a hefty portion of the brains in their research and development department to formulating subtle upgrades that may not seem like much on the design floor but make a massive difference to the workers operating them.
+The company dedicates a hefty portion of the brains in their research and development department to formulating subtle upgrades that may not seem like much on the design floor, but make a massive difference to the workers operating them.

 Payload boosting with structural lightness

 One of Effer’s big drives is creating structural lightness, giving their cranes all the capacity and robustness of a machine you’d expect to be a whole lot heavier.
 This has many benefits, not the least of which being boosted payload which translates to time and money saved for the end user.
 However, they’ve recently fitted their machines with some brand new status upgrades that sparked our interest even more.
 We chatted to Effer fan and national sales manager at Maxi Lift, Craig Donnelly, to find out the details on Effer’s latest updates to their truck mounted cranes.

 The Maxi Lift crew are like machinery connoisseurs, importing cranes from Italy and Japan in the same way you might import a fine wine or scotch.
 Craig has a longstanding appreciation of Effer who have been making cranes since the days of black and white photos.